 - AAG will award the two AAG student members based on the highest quality abstracts as decided by the National Conference Scientific Committee.

 - The Chairs of the AAG Conference Planning and Scientific Committees will assess the applications for the award in 2018.

-- Applications will be assessed and award recipients will be informed 14 October in 2016.
-The winner must provide original tax invoices receipts.
+- Applications will be assessed and award recipients will be informed 13 October in 2017.
+The recipient(s) must provide original tax invoices receipts.

 - Applicants do not have to have had their abstracts accepted at the time of submitting their application for the Award but must show proof of acceptance as soon as received.